karayabin/universe-snapshot/universe/Ling/TokenFun/doc/api/Ling/TokenFun/TokenFinder/Tool/TokenFinderTool/getUseDependencies.md

 ================

-public static [TokenFinderTool::getUseDependencies](https://github.com/lingtalfi/TokenFun/blob/master/doc/api/Ling/TokenFun/TokenFinder/Tool/TokenFinderTool/getUseDependencies.md)(array $tokens, ?$sort = true) : array
+public static [TokenFinderTool::getUseDependencies](https://github.com/lingtalfi/TokenFun/blob/master/doc/api/Ling/TokenFun/TokenFinder/Tool/TokenFinderTool/getUseDependencies.md)(array $tokens, ?array $options = []) : array

 Returns an array of use statements' class names found in the given tokens.

+By default, it doesn't take into account the aliases part if any.

+Available options:
+- sort: bool = true.
+If true, the returned array is sorted.
+- alias: bool = false.
+If true, returns an array of items, each of which:
+     - 0: class (or func or constant)
+     - 1: alias